 About the session

-This live event is part of a series of webinars which present an overview of the knowledge that underpins the coproduction of healthcare service.
+This lecture forms part of a series of webinars which present an overview of the knowledge that underpins the coproduction of healthcare service.

-This session will explore ways to develop an understanding of the lived realities of people sometimes known as patients in order to effectively coproduce health.
+This session explored ways to develop an understanding of the lived realities of people sometimes known as patients in order to effectively coproduce health.

 Professors Tina Foster and Paul Batalden and their Dartmouth-based academic team will lead this series of sessions.
-Guest professors for August are Dr Charlotte Arvidsson and Professor Glenn Robert.
+Guest presenters for August are Dr Charlotte Arvidsson and Professor Glenn Robert.